Do you think about creating VR content and wonder if you can?

 How to create VR content?

-Quick and easy VR content creation has become an essential challenge for companies looking to diversify their client experience.
+Quick and easy VR content creation has become an essential challenge for companies looking to expand client experiences.
 The technology is trying to fulfill this demand by inventing different tools to create 3D objects.

-There are 2 ways to create VR content now:
+There are two ways to create VR content now:

 1 To shoot a 360-degree video

 This is the simplest way to create VR content.
 If you want to immerse your spectators into an environment close to the real world, consider filming a real place on the Earth as a 360-degree panorama.
 There are special spherical cameras that do this, for example, 360 Penguin, RICON THETA